Ryan Nugent-Hopkins: First All-Star appearance and continued injuries (2014–2019)

-Breakout seasons, COVID-19, finding playoff success (2020–present)
+Breakout seasons, finding playoff success (2019–present)

 Playing the majority of the 2019–20 season season as a winger, Nugent-Hopkins nearly equalled his career-highs in 65 games before the onset of the COVID-19 pandemic.
 He began the season with three points over five games as the Oilers maintained a five-game win streak.
 He added 11 more points over the next 20 games to help the Oilers rank first in the Pacific Division with a 16–7–3 record.
 On November 24, the Oilers announced that Nugent-Hopkins would miss at least two games due to a hand injury but did not disclose how the injury occurred.
 He ended up missing six games due to his injury and was activated off of injured reserve on December 8.
 His efforts before and after his hand injury were recognized by the league as he was named one of eight players in the Pacific Division fans could vote into the 2020 NHL All-Star Game.
 At the end of December, head coach Dave Tippett chose to split up McDavid and Draisaitl in order to increase the depth of scoring throughout the lineup.
 As such, Draisaitl joined Nugent-Hopkins and right winger Kailer Yamamoto on the Oilers second line.
 The trio played 20 consecutive games together between January 2 and February 23, resulting in a combined total of 19 goals.
 Over this period, Nugent-Hopkins recorded the most goals with eight and added 10 assists.
 Oilers media affectionately dubbed the trio the DYNamite line in recognition of their last names and ability to spark offence.
 Nugent-Hopkins recorded 42 of his total 61 points in the final 30 games before the regular season was paused due to the COVID-19 pandemic.
 Overall, Nugent-Hopkins finished with 22 goals and 39 assists for 61 points through 65 games.

 In order to stay in shape over the break, Nugent-Hopkins trained with fellow BC local and Oilers teammate Jujhar Khaira in his hometown.
 When the NHL returned to play that July for the 2020 Stanley Cup playoffs, to be held in a bubble in Toronto and Edmonton, Nugent-Hopkins was one of 31 skaters that the Oilers took into their quarantine bubble.
 As the fifth-ranked team in the Western Conference at the time of the halt, the Oilers played in a qualifying round against the Chicago Blackhawks.
 In spite of their success in the regular season, coach Tippett chose to split up Nugent-Hopkins, Draisaitl, and Yamamoto until the final minutes of their losing effort in Game 4.
 He instead reunited Nugent-Hopkins on McDavid's wing while Draisaitl and Yamamoto remained on the second line.
 All members of Oilers top lines struggled offensively during the qualifiers and Nugent-Hopkins was limited to two goals and six assists over four games.